 1. Belt Drive vs. Direct Drive

-One of the first decisions you’ll face is drive type:
+One of the first decisions you'll face is the drive type — how the platter spins.

 2. Manual, Semi-Automatic, or Automatic

-Turntables vary in how much control they offer:
+Turntables differ in how much they do for you:

 3. Cartridge and Stylus Quality